bentormey/bitcoin/metcalfe.md

 A discounted cash flow is an infinite series, but does anyone think Apple will exist for an infinite amount of time?

 It's an abstraction that allows you to put a definite number to it, which you can use as a tool for comparison.

-Nobody has come up with a good abstraction for Bitcoin yet.

 Given that almost everyone disagrees on the valuation model for Bitcoin - or that it even has value - is it any surprise that it's volatile?